george-hawkins/mjx-donkey-car/README.md

 **Update:** actually, RC car ESCs generally/always include a BEC and output 6V on power pin of the connector to the RX, so the RX becomes the distribution point for this power - it's + rail is powered by the ESC and the RX, fan and servo all draw power from here.

 The current limit of these BECs is pretty low, e.g. in the [Quickrun series](https://www.hobbywingdirect.com/collections/quicrun-brushless-system), it's 6V/1A for the 30A ESC, 6V/2A for the 60A ESC and 6V/3A for the 150A ESC.

+### HV servos

+An interesting alternative to a BEC is to use a HV or direct power servo that can be powered directly from a LiPo.

+It _seems_ HV means up to 8V, i.e. can be used with a 2S battery and direct power means 12V and can be used with a 3S.

+The direct power ones, even from a budget brand like JX, tend to be fairly pricey, e.g. their brushless [B70](http://www.jx-servo.com/en/Product/MAX%20POWER%20SERVO/2019-08-03/602.html) is around US$110 and their brushed C70 is (surprisingly) much the same price.
+These servos are 40X20X43mm and don't come in smaller sizes so, clearly aren't aimed at the 1/16 scale RC car segment.

+However, Emax have cheap metal digital models like the [ES3054HV](https://emaxmodel.com/collections/digital-servo/products/es3054hv-all-purpose-high-voltage-metal-gear-digital-servo).
+These HV modesls seem to be just released (as of Dec 2nd, 2023) and aren't widely available (and shipping is US$20 from Emax or in packs of 4 from their AliExpress store).

+Question: I wonder what "MD" means in Emax product names, I assumed it meant "metal digital" but they have some metal digital servos that don't have "MD" in their product names.

+Note: if convenient, you can draw up to 3A via the balance connector of your LiPo, for more see this [video](https://www.youtube.com/watch?v=jM854NFDqV4) from Painless360 - he explain why you should only use the outermost pins for ground and positive (and leave the other pins unconnected).
+He's much more conservative than the 3A max quoted for the balance connector and says if it's more than 500mA, he typically looks to get that power from the main connector.

 ---